This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Philippines.

-Lenders in a syndicated financing arrangement can appoint a trustee or agent for all such identified purposes.
-The appointment constitutes a contract of agency and a special power of attorney shall have to be executed by the lenders in favor of the agent to enable the latter to (i) hold security on the syndicate’s behalf, (ii) enforce the syndicate’s rights under the loan documentation and (iii) apply any enforcement proceeds to the claims of all lenders in the syndicate.
+Lenders in a syndicate can appoint a trustee or agent to hold security on the syndicate’s behalf, enforce the syndicate’s rights under the loan documentation and apply any enforcement proceeds to the claims of all lenders in the syndicate.

 If your jurisdiction does not recognise the role of an agent or trustee, are there any other ways to achieve the same effect and avoid individual lenders having to enforce their security separately?

-As explained in the discussion on item 13, the appointment of an agent or trustee in a syndicate is recognized in this jurisdiction.
+The appointment of an agent or trustee in a syndicate is recognized in the Philippines.

 Does withholding tax arise on (i) payments of interest to domestic or foreign lenders, or (ii) the proceeds of enforcing security or claiming under a guarantee?

-25% final withholding tax on gross income received by a Non-resident Alien Individual Not Engaged in Trade or Business Within the Philippines (in general)
+(a) 25% FWT, on interest payments to a Non-resident Alien Individual Not Engaged in Trade or Business Within the Philippines (in general)

 If payments of interest to foreign lenders are generally subject to withholding tax, what is the standard rate and what is the minimum rate possible under double taxation treaties?